WHAT WE DO

 • Grace's Community Kitchen

-LUW’s Soup Kitchen has been in operation since 1974 and is one of the largest soup kitchens in Westchester County.
-Located in the parish hall of Grace Church, at 33 Church Street in White Plains, LUW’s Soup Kitchen provides free, nutritious mid-day meals five days a week throughout the year including all holidays (e.g., Thanksgiving, Christmas and New Year’s Day).
-Nutritionally balanced meals are prepared by a full-time Soup Kitchen Coordinator and two chefs who are responsible for menu creation, food shopping, food safety and preparation.
+Grace’s Kitchen has been in operation since 1974 and is one of the largest community kitchens in Westchester County.
+Located in the parish hall of Grace Church, at 33 Church Street in White Plains, LUW provides free, nutritious meals (breakfast and lunch) five days a week throughout the year.
+Nutritionally balanced meals are prepared by a professional Chef and Kitchen Coordinator who are responsible for menu creation, food shopping, food safety, and preparation.

 Persistent hunger is an important health issue; it affects people’s physical and mental health in serious ways.
 Addressing hunger is not just about having enough food, it is about having enough nutritious food.

-On weekdays, LUW’s soup kitchen (Grace’s Kitchen) serves mid-day meals to 60-80 individuals as well as their families.
+LUW’s community kitchen (Grace’s Kitchen) serves meals to 95-115 individuals each weekday.

 • Charles Bevier Outreach Support

-Our Outreach Team goes into the community to identify individuals who may be experiencing homelessness but are reluctant to enter a shelter.
-They seek to build trust and understanding to help these individuals access the support they need; including referrals to medical, mental health, and substance abuse resources, and assistance with documentation to access government benefits, housing programs, and job opportunities.
+Our Outreach Specialists identify individuals, who may be experiencing homelessness, but are reluctant to enter a shelter.
+They seek to build trust and understanding to help individuals access the support they need; including referrals to medical, mental health, and substance abuse resources, and assistance with documentation to access government benefits, housing programs, and job opportunities.

 • Health, Wellness & Life Skills